 We got to the neighbourhood and showed a cabbie our hotel’s address with the hope that he might drive us to the right place.
 Instead, he motioned us along in the direction of some nearby buildings.
 We walked over and discovered our hotel.
 We had been saved by a taxi driver for the second time in one day, but this time it was free.

 We settled in and then headed out for lunch at a nearby muslim restaurant.
 Kat had never eaten a hotpot dish before, so we ordered one, plus some cold lamb and beef dishes.
-Amelia and I enjoyed it, but it was a little savoury for Kat’s taste.
+The Missus and I enjoyed it, but it was a little savoury for Kat’s taste.
 She had been hoping for something sweeter.

 After lunch we wandered down a side-alley that featured vendors of trinkets and food.
 We spotted some skewered scorpions, seahorses and starfish.
 I am not sure which category of wares I might put those under.
 Naturally, Kat suggested that we eat them.
 I called shotty on the starfish, which turned out to be a mistake.

-The scorpions and seahorses tasted just like every other small item stuck in a deep-frier, meaning that Kat’s and Amelia’s respective snacks were relatively delicious.
+The scorpions and seahorses tasted just like every other small item stuck in a deep-frier, meaning that Kat’s and The Missus‘s respective snacks were relatively delicious.
 Kat had promised a friend that she would try eating scorpions in China, and was quite relieved to discover that they were (a) tasty and (b) not poisonous.

 Further down the alleyway, Kat bought a paper hat.
 It was made in a very popular style that allows you to wear it four different ways.
 None of them are particularly fetching.